phihag/bup/div/data_structures.md

 team
 ====

 name     The team, club, or country name the player is competing for, e.g. "TV Refrath".
-Required when team_competition is set in match setup. players* Array of players (1 in singles, 2 in doubles/mixed).
+         Required when team_competition is set in match setup. players* Array of players (1 element in singles, 2 in doubles/mixed).
          Each element of that array is a player object (see below).

 player
 ======